 - 1 tablespoon water

 - Combine milk, water, butter and shortening in glass cup and microwave on HIGH for 1 minute.
 Add to bowl of bread machine followed by remainder of ingredients in order listed.
 (Regarding the flour: start with the smaller amount.
 Add more flour 1 tablespoon at a time, if necessary, after machine has started to bring dough to right consistency.)
 Set machine on dough cycle and start.
-If you are new to using bread machines see this post for a quick picture tutorial on getting your dough to the right consistency.
+If you are new to using bread machines see the video above for a quick tutorial on getting your dough to the right consistency.

 - When dough cycle is complete, turn dough out onto a floured surface.
 Divide dough in half.
 Divide each half into 8 rolls for a total of 16.
 Use fingers to make each portion into a smooth ball.
 Place on a greased cookie sheet.
 Allow to rise until almost double.